8:00AM - 9:30AM PDT Los Angeles Convention Center, 409AB

 Evolving Controversies in Acute Type A Dissection

-Ourania Preventza is Professor of Surgery with tenure at the Department of Surgery, Baylor College of Medicine, in Houston and Professional Staff and Adult Cardiac Surgeon at the Texas Heart Institute, Baylor St Luke's Medical Center in Houston.
-Dr Preventza is triple Boarded ,American Board of Surgery, American Board of Surgery (Surgical Critical Care) amd American Board of Thoracic Surgery.She is the President of the International Society of Endovascular Specialists 2021-2023( ISEVS). the leader of Adult Cardiac Surgery within the Women in Thoracic Surgery, immediate Past Program Committee Chair of the Southern Thoracic Surgical Association and a holder of management and business administration degree on Health Care leadership from Brandeis University in Boston.
-Her interest includes education, health outcomes research, aortic surgery and heart valve surgery.
+Ourania Preventza is Professor of Surgery with tenure at the Department of Surgery, University of Virginia, and Chief of Cardiothoracic Surgery .
+In addition , Dr Preventza is the Co- Director of the Cardiovascular Service Line at University of Virginia Health.
+She is also adjunct Professor of Baylor College of Medicine, in Houston and Associate Professional Staff at the Texas Heart Institute, in Houston.
+Dr Preventza is triple Boarded ,American Board of Surgery, American Board of Surgery (Surgical Critical Care) amd American Board of Thoracic Surgery.She is the President of the International Society of Endovascular Specialists 2021-2023( ISEVS). previous leader of Adult Cardiac Surgery within the Women in Thoracic Surgery, immediate Past Program Committee Chair of the Southern Thoracic Surgical Association and Past Program Commitee co -Chair for the adult Cardiac Surgery during the annual meeting of AATS.
+Dr Preventza is a holder of management and business administration degree on Health Care leadership from Brandeis University in Boston.
+Her interest includes education, health outcomes research, social determinamts of health, aortic surgery and structural heart valve surgery.

 Douglas Johnston, Cleveland Clinic